raghavach/beerAPI_raghu/README.md

 "# beerAPI_raghu"

-This is a flask project that is creates RESTful API endpoints to manage favorite beers!
+This is a flask project that creates RESTful API endpoints to manage favorite beers!

 More info of this project is available in README.txt file of beerAPI_raghu repo.